openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 This page demonstrates how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.

 > **NOTE**: This page describes usage of the C++ implementation of the Benchmark Tool.
 For the Python implementation, refer to the [Benchmark Python Tool](../../../tools/benchmark_tool/README.md) page.
 The Python version is recommended for benchmarking models that will be used in Python applications, and the C++ version is recommended for benchmarking models that will be used in C++ applications.
-Both tools have the same command interface and a similar backend.
+Both tools have a similar command interface and backend.

 ## Basic Usage